Hexagon, c’est quoi?

 Should you, though?

-The six sides of this causal sequence are the following: i) Your monthly subscription will help pay our bills; ii) so we won’t have to spend every waking hour chasing after money elsewhere; ii) which will allow us to wholly devote our energies to Hexagon; iv) which will result in better posts and podcasts; v) which will increase your knowledge of La Belle France; vi) which will intensify your joie de vivre and make you a better lover.
+The six sides of this causal sequence are the following: i) Your monthly subscription will help my our bills; ii) so I won’t have to spend every waking hour chasing after money elsewhere; ii) which will allow me to wholly devote my energies to Hexagon; iv) which will result in better posts and podcasts; v) which will increase your knowledge of La Belle France and the world; vi) which will intensify your joie de vivre and make you a better lover.

-So, don’t do it for us.
+So, don’t do it for me.
 Do it for your lovers.